jwrr/lued/README.md

 * Sort Selected.
 Sublime f9
 * Swap two words.
 * map save to save_as, for review mode. lued -review file.txt
+* move file has changed checking from C to Lua
+* alt-n - clean up prompt to read empty file.
+* mouse paste - remove trailing comma (if it's there)